 Tinnitus, the medical term for a ringing in the ears, is a condition with no known cure.
 There’s no question – chronic tinnitus can be frustrating.
 A persistent ringing in the ears can dominate your thoughts and detract from focus.
-While there isn’t a cure for tinnitus, there are ways of managing the condition to help make it less prominent in your mind.
+While there isn’t a cure for tinnitus, there are tinnitus treatment options to manage the condition to help make it less prominent in your mind.
 Among possible solutions, many people are turning towards meditation techniques to provide relief for their tinnitus symptoms.

 There are many factors that can contribute to tinnitus, and most involve some damage or restriction in the auditory system.
 Tinnitus is a malfunctioning of the auditory system, triggering the brain to hear sound where no sound exists.
 Often these sounds are tonal or ringing, but tinnitus can also take the form of other sorts of sounds such as buzzing and clicking noises.

 If you have hearing loss, the occurrence of tinnitus may be especially distracting for you.
 While other, actual sounds may be muffled or softer, tinnitus noise can dominate your hearing by being the clearest and prominent sound.
 The best course of action once you’ve recognized it is to pursue treatment that can help you manage tinnitus.

 Mindfulness meditation aspires to help you recognize and accept the subtle sensations of your body and mind.
 There are many online resources to help you get started with mindfulness meditation, to begin you will simply need a quiet space and a comfortable sitting position.